 Catastrophe loss ratio is defined as the ratio of catastrophe losses to net earned premiums.
 Although we are inherently subject to catastrophe losses, the frequency and severity of catastrophe losses is unpredictable and their impact on our operating results may vary significantly between periods and obscure other trends in our business.
 Therefore, we are providing this metric because we believe it gives our management and other financial statement users useful insight into our results of operations and trends in our financial performance without the volatility caused by catastrophe losses.
-Catastrophe loss ratio should not be viewed as a substitute for loss ratio calculated using unadjusted GAAP numbers, and other companies may define catastrophe loss ratio differently
+Catastrophe loss ratio should not be viewed as a substitute for loss ratio calculated using unadjusted GAAP numbers, and other companies may define catastrophe loss ratio differently.

-Catastrophe loss ratio is calculated as follows:
+Loss ratio and catastrophe loss ratio are calculated as follows:

-Three Months Ended
+Three Months Ended March 31,

-March 31,

-2023 2022
+2 2024 2023

-(\$ in thousands)
+(in thousands)

-Numerator: Losses and loss adjustment expenses \$ 20,652 \$ 14,954
+Numerator: Losses and loss adjustment expenses \$ 26,837 \$ 20,652

-Denominator: Net earned premiums \$ 83,241 \$ 76,032
+Denominator: Net earned premiums \$ 107,866 \$ 83,241

-Loss ratio 24.8 % 19.7 %
+Loss ratio 24.9% 24.8%

-Numerator: Catastrophe losses \$ 1,806 \$ 481
+Numerator: Catastrophe losses \$ 3,359 \$ 1,806

-Denominator: Net earned premiums \$ 83,241 \$ 76,032
+Denominator: Net earned premiums \$ 107,866 \$ 83,241

-Catastrophe loss ratio 2.2 % % 0.6 %
+Catastrophe loss ratio 3.1% 2.2%